-Until April 2019, when we acquired the remaining 51% controlling interest in our Swiss franchise to obtain full ownership of the entity, we accounted for our 49% interest in our Swiss franchise under the equity method of accounting.
+Prior to April 2019, when we acquired the remaining 51% controlling interest in our Swiss franchise to obtain full ownership of the entity, we accounted for our 49% interest in our Swiss franchise under the equity method of accounting.
 The Swiss franchise maintained an investment portfolio with a market value of \$219.9 as of December 31, 2018.
 The portfolio was comprised of a wide variety of European and United States debt and equity securities and various professionally-managed funds, all of which were classified as available-for-sale, as well as cash and cash equivalents.
-We recognized all the changes in fair value on the investment portfolio in the current period earnings.
+Since January 1, 2018, upon adoption of the new accounting guidance on financial instruments, we recognized all the changes in fair value on the investment portfolio in the current period earnings.
 Our share of net unrealized gains and unrealized losses that were determined to be temporary related to these investments was included in accumulated other comprehensive loss, with the offsetting amount increasing or decreasing our investment in the franchise.
-Realized gains and losses were immaterial for all periods presented.
-Other-than-temporary impairment amounts were insignificant.
+For the years ended December 31, 2020, 2019 and 2018, realized gains totaled \$0.0, \$0.3 and \$12.7, respectively, and realized losses totaled \$0.0, \$0.2 and \$2.1, respectively.
+Other-than-temporary impairment amounts were insignificant for 2020, 2019 and 2018.